rudiejd/vaadin-chartjs/README.md

     * I plan to re-implement and test this, but haven't yet
 * Pan support
     * Plan to fix panning but haven't quite figured it out yet
+* Legend/Data point click listeners
+    * May reimplement in the future, but I want a working version of this add-on first

 ### Current
 * Fluent api to configure the charts